Our Team

 Justin McCarthy

-Justin joined MiracleFeet in late 2022 as the Chief Development and Communications Officer.
-In this role he leads the strategic direction of development and communications to leverage and grow MiracleFeet’s existing brand and support of MiracleFeet’s vision of a world where no child lives with untreated clubfoot.
+As Senior Advisor, Philanthropy and Partnerships, Justin leads the strategic direction of development and communications to leverage and grow MiracleFeet’s existing brand and support of MiracleFeet’s vision of a world where no child lives with untreated clubfoot.

 Previously Justin worked in a variety of roles at Smile Train including his most recent role as Senior Director of Corporate Partnerships.
 Before that, Justin led other development teams working with individual donors, foundations, and community partners to raise money and awareness.